reves/fley/README.md

 ```javascript
 withCondition((props, key) => /* ... */)
 ```
-This is a special hook for actions that sets a condition that will be applied to each (subscribed) Component to determine if it should re-render.
+This is a special hook that can be used inside actions.
+It sets a condition that will be applied to each (subscribed) Component to determine if it should re-render.

 ```javascript
 import ley, { createStore, createValue, withCondition } from 'ley'